"Debris field" found near Titanic in search for missing sub, U.S. Coast Guard says

 "A debris field was discovered within the search area by an ROV near the Titanic," officials said.

-Coast Guard officials were expected to discuss the findings during a news conference Thursday afternoon.
+The Coast Guard said Thursday morning that a robot from a Canadian vessel had reached the sea floor near the Titanic to look for the sub.
+Officials were expected to discuss the findings during a news conference Thursday afternoon.

-In addition to the underwater robots, search planes and ships have been deployed to the northern Atlantic Ocean in the hopes of finding the lost 21-foot sub Titan.
+Another robot from a French vessel was also launched into the water Thursday amid a massive international search effort for the lost 21-foot sub Titan.

-The Coast Guard said Thursday morning one of the robots started searching for sub on the sea floor.
-Another robot was also added to the search effort Thursday.
+In addition to the underwater robots, search planes and ships have been deployed to the northern Atlantic Ocean in the hopes of finding the sub approximately 900 nautical miles from Cape Cod, Massachusetts.
+The Coast Guard said Wednesday the search area was about twice the size of Connecticut.

-The sub launched into the Atlantic from a Canadian research vessel Sunday morning, and the vessel lost contact with the Titan an hour and 45 minutes into the dive.
+The sub launched into the Atlantic from a Canadian research vessel Sunday morning, and the ship lost contact with the Titan an hour and 45 minutes into the dive.

-Officials previously said the sub had a limited amount of oxygen on board that could have lasted 96 hours, or into Thursday morning.
+Officials previously said the sub had a limited amount of oxygen on board that could have lasted 96 hours, or roughly until Thursday morning.

 On Wednesday, Coast Guard Capt.
-Jamie Frederick said the remaining oxygen was "a dialogue that's happening" but not the only detail being considered in continuing the search.
+Jamie Frederick said the amount of remaining oxygen was "a dialogue that's happening" but not the only detail being considered in continuing the search.

 The co-founder of the company that owns the sub, OceanGate, said Thursday was "a critical day" in the search.
 In a statement on Facebook, Guillermo Sohnlein said the group may have extended their life support supplies by "relaxing as much as possible."